 The device storage could even shrink down to the limit that messes with your daily routine.
 All you have is a new Android and a handful of essential apps because your phone doesn’t have the space to hold more apps.

 Also Read: Check Out The Most Popular Android Versions

-Many Android apps are fake and want to take control of your device, steal valuable data and send it to their masters.
-For instance, the System Update malware lived in the Play Store for three years, undetected.
+There’s malware on Play Store.
+Most apps are hiding disguised as “innocent” apps that are fake and want to take control of your device, steal valuable data, and send it somewhere in the world.

-Many apps need to update themselves in the background to keep the information fresh all the time or do other things such as upload files, photos, videos.
+Many apps need to update themselves in the background to keep the information fresh or do other things such as upload files, photos, videos.
 Thus, disabling background data can make an Android device faster, up to an extent.

 That’s because apps are barred from connecting to the internet and using system resources.
 Also, turning off background data for mobile networks would help you save your internet bills.